ranadeepbhuyan/emsdk-samples/README.md

 ## Challange:
-If you dare to compile quickbooks desktop then please contact me
+If you dare to compile quickbooks desktop to run on browser then please contact me
 ### @ranadeep_bhuyan